The SKIRT project

 def pts.band.broadband.BroadBand.effectiveWidth ( self)

-This function returns the effective band width (a wavelength interval) as defined in the class header as an astropy quantity in micron.
+This function returns the effective band width (a wavelength interval) as defined in the class header as an astropy quantity.

 ◆ maxWavelength()